-Although we cannot meet in large groups because of COVID-19, our church is not closed!
-We have online worship, Bible studies, and prayer groups; a grocery delivery service for people in the high-risk group; a Care Caller ministry to check-in on all members; and lots of engagement through social media .
+In light of COVID-19, we are only offering one in-person worship service at 11:00 a.m.
+This is a traditional service in which face coverings and social distancing is required.
+However, we also offer contemporary online worship, Bible studies, and prayer groups; a grocery delivery service for people in the high-risk group; a Care Caller ministry to check-in on all members; and lots of engagement through social media .

 All of this reminds us that the church is not a building.
 Rather, it's the people of God working together for the mission of Jesus to make the world a better place.
 First UMC will continue to serve this mission in new and creative ways through the pandemic.
 For more information, contact the church office and get on our email list.
 You can also get updates by liking our church Facebook page and subscribing to notifications.